Expanding the Dimensions of Lifelong Learning

 In full disclosure, I’m a big fan of lifelong learning.
 All educators should be.
 Lifelong learning is best described as a trajectory spanning a person's lifetime, comprising both formal and informal learning experiences.
 The formal component begins with the first experience of school and may go through graduate school and other formal courses a person may take throughout their lives.

-Life deep learning represents learning that supports the development of attributes associated with being human, and “guide what people believe, how they act, and how they judge themselves and others.”
-(1) My interpretation and application of life deep learning here means developing behaviors such as resilience, empathy, courage, compassion, humility, and integrity, among others.
-These can undoubtedly be developed during in-school traditional experiences, but I believe there is a richer opportunity to support life-deep learning through the experiences designed to support life-wide learning.
+Life deep learning represents learning that supports the development of attributes associated with being human, and “guide what people believe, how they act, and how they judge themselves and others.”(1) My interpretation and application of life deep learning here means developing behaviors such as resilience, empathy, courage, compassion, humility, and integrity, among others.
+While these can certainly grow through traditional in-school experiences, there is a unique opportunity to nurture life-deep learning through the broader, authentic contexts of life-wide learning.
+A wider range of experiences potentially creates the opportunity to develop a broader range of skills and behaviors.

 1. Banks, J. A., et al. Learning – LIFE Center.
 LIFE Center, 2007.
 Life‑SLC, life‑slc.org/docs/Banks_etal‑LIFE‑Diversity‑Report.pdf.
 Accessed 26 Aug.
 2025.